dangerousdan/DiMaria/README.md

 DiMaria is a Dependency Injection Container for PHP 7 with no dependencies.
 It's written to be extremely fast and lightweight.

 ## Installation
-Fetch DiMaria via composer.
+Fetch DiMaria with composer via packagist.
 Add it with
 ```
 composer require dangerousdan/dimaria
 ```